 Tinkergarten is a really cool program that teaches outdoor classes to young kids.
 If you become a Tinkergarten leader, you get to bring your kids to the classes that you teach.
 Since these aren’t actually school classes, you don’t need to have a background in teaching, just a love for education, children, and being outdoors!
 This can also be a really flexible option since the classes do not need to happen everyday.

 TaskRabbit Errand Runner

 TaskRabbit is another amazing company that connects people who need odd jobs done (like running errands) with people in their area that are able to do it.
-There are tons of opportunities on this site, but one of the biggest – and easiest to do with kids – is running errands.
+There are tons of opportunities on this site, but one of the biggest – and easiest to do with kids in tow – is running errands.
 If you’re already doing it anyways, why not also see if you can earn a little extra money doing it for other people too?

 Virtual assistants are basically the modern day administrative assistant, only all of your work is done from home.
-It’s also way more flexible and depending on the work you take on, you may be able to set your own hours (which means you can keep your work hours to when your kids are sleeping!).
+It’s also way more flexible and depending on the work you take, you may be able to set your own hours (which means you can keep your work hours to when your kids are sleeping!).
 Virtual assistants do everything from social media management (want to make Pinterest your job?) to cold calling and email correspondences.
 Basically, anything that can be done online is now usually done by a virtual assistant.

 Website design is another amazing opportunity for working from home while you’re also with your kids.
 If you have a knack for design, then you’ll be blown away by all of the website design jobs out there.
 Every small business that exists is basically in need of a website designer, so there’s a constant pool of new work.
-You can also decide when you get your work done (naptime!) and how much work you want to take on.
+You can also decide when you get your work done (nap time!) and how much work you want to take on.